Ed Lu

-Edward Tsang "Ed" Lu (盧傑 (Lú Jié); born July 1, 1963) is an American physicist and former NASA astronaut.
-He flew on three Space Shuttle flights, and made an extended stay aboard the International Space Station.
+Edward Tsang Lu (盧傑 (Lú Jié); born July 1, 1963) is an American physicist and former NASA astronaut.
+He flew on two Space Shuttle flights, and made an extended stay aboard the International Space Station.

 In 2007, Lu retired from NASA to become the program manager of Google's Advanced Projects Team.
 In 2002, while still at NASA, Lu co-founded the B612 Foundation, dedicated to protecting the Earth from asteroid strikes, later serving as its chairman.
 As of 2020, he is its executive director.

 Early life and education

-Lu was born in Springfield, Massachusetts, to a Taiwanese American family.
-His parents were immigrants from Taiwan.
-He was raised in Honolulu, Hawaii, and Webster, New York.
+Lu was born in Springfield, Massachusetts and raised in Webster, New York.

 Lu attended R. L. Thomas High School, where he was a member of the wrestling team and graduated in 1980.
 After high school, Lu graduated from Cornell University, where he earned his Bachelor of Science (B.S.) in electrical engineering and was a member of Pi Kappa Phi.
 He then earned a Master of Science (M.S.) and a Ph.D. in applied physics from Stanford University in 1989 as a fellow of the National Science Foundation.

-Lu became a specialist in solar physics and did postdoctoral work at the Institute for Astronomy in Honolulu, Hawaii before being selected for the NASA Astronaut Corps in 1994.
+Lu became a specialist in solar physics and did postdoctoral work at the High Altitude Observatory in Boulder, Colorado and the Institute for Astronomy in Honolulu, Hawaii before being selected for the NASA Astronaut Corps in 1994.